manikbh/ManikAlbum/README.md

  - Make that nice with CSS
  - Implement undo function ?
  - Beware of editing conflict (timer in js to check data was not modified, or lock, or check on submit)
+ - Use Django REST for AJAX API ?
+ - Use CSRF cookie in views for ajax requests (add photos to album, upload photos, update metadata of photos...)
+ - Detect faces, identify faces to people
+ - Be smart in location or people selection UI (put most used or more recently used locations on top, same for people)
+ - Fuse two identified persons into one (if two users have created the same person with different names, allow to fuse them)